At last we have the latest gen release from Dune HD in our hands for a test.

 For the first time a Dune product integrates a video processor.

-The VXP processor does quite a nice job but don’t max out all the settings if you don’t mind ending up with slightly crashed blacks (but with a punchier image).
+The VXP processor does quite a nice job but don’t max out all the settings if you don’t mind ending up with crashed blacks (in favor of a punchier image).

 With or without VXP’s engine, the image quality was perfect and equal to consumer dedicated devices of similar price range.